vercel/modelfusion/docs/integration/model-provider/openai.md

 #### Instruction prompt

-[OpenAIChatPromptFormat.instruction()](/api/namespaces/OpenAIChatPromptFormat) lets you use [instruction prompts](/api/modules#instructionprompt) with OpenAI chat models.
+[OpenAIChatPromptFormat.instruction()](/api/namespaces/OpenAIChatPromptFormat) lets you use [multi-modal instruction prompts](/api/interfaces/InstructionPrompt) with OpenAI chat models.
 It is available as a shorthand method:

 ```ts
 const textStream = await streamText(